 Thank her for your coffee.
-Look her in the eye, and appreciate the energy she brought you.
-Your thanks
+Look her in the eye, and appreciate the fuel boost she delivered.

 When you look at him or her, flashback to 15 years ago, 20 years, 30 years, however long ago, and remember when you were in the same boat.
 Remind yourself of the times you stumbled over your own words when introduced to the booking agent of the company, the stage manager, or anyone who was in a superior position.